larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Terminology

-Below we use the term "owner" to refer to the people who are assigned by the IESG to manage a particular communication channel.
-For example, working group chairs are in this limited sense owners, as are non-WG list administrators.
+Below we use the term "administrator" to refer to the people who are assigned by the IESG to manage a particular communication channel, such as a mailing list or a chat group.
+For example, working group chairs are administrators.

 # IETF Moderator Team

 This memo proposes a different, uniform approach to moderating the IETF's various participation channels: a moderator team for the IETF.
 The creation of this team intends to address the issues identified in the previous model {{motive}} and the principles described in the introduction.

 ## Composition